-Rev. Patrick Leuben Mukajanga, known by many as Mleuben Maccarthy, was born on December 2, 1976.
-He is Christian teacher and pastor in Uganda who founded and serves as executive director of St. Paul’s Voice Centre of Uganda (SPAVOC).
-Rev. Mukajanga has been committed to the LGBTI in struggle in Uganda, including human rights and HIV/AIDS health advocacy.
+Rev. Patrick Leuben Mukajanga, known by many as Mleuben Maccarthy, was born on December 2, 1976 (to July 31, 2020).
+He was a Christian teacher and pastor in Uganda who founded and served as executive director of St. Paul’s Voice Centre of Uganda (SPAVOC).
+Rev. Mukajanga was committed to the LGBTI in struggle in Uganda, including human rights and HIV/AIDS health advocacy.

 Rev. Patrick Leuben Mukajanga grew up in a village setting in the Kiruhura district with family and neighbors that were supporting, but who were bound by a very concrete religious foundation that had little or no tolerance for anything that went against the normal African family setting.
 “My mum was a very loving and caring mum who taught us a lot of things as we were growing up,” recalled Mukajanga.